 Arguably, the plan with the best bang for your buck is IPVanish’s 1-year subscription.
-You can choose its standalone VPN plan that’s 65% off for $3.75 per month for your first year or the bundle plan that combines IPVanish VPN service and SugarSync cloud storage of up to 500 GB storage for $4.58 per month during your first year.
+You can choose its standalone VPN plan for $3.99 per month for your first year.
+A sole month is priced at $10.99.

 All plans include unlimited device connections and 24/7 customer service if you need assistance.
 IPVanish’s standalone 1-year plan comes with a 30-Day Money-Back guarantee where users can request a full refund if asked within the first 30 days of a term – no questions asked.
 The one caveat is that refunds do not apply to anyone signing up for IPVanish via the Apple App Store, which is a common practice for many vendors.